dustinsand/spring-ai-rag-playground/README.md

 then expose an API through which questions can be asked about the document's content.

+## Experiments

+Experiments have been done with OpenAI and Ollama so far.
+You will need to modify the application.properties to switc

+### OpenAI
 Before running the application for OpenAI, you'll need to acquire an OpenAI API key.
 Set the API key as an environment variable named `OPENAI_API_KEY`.
 E.g.,

 ```
 $ export OPENAI_API_KEY=sk-1234567890abcdef1234567890abcdef
 ```

+### Ollama
+Before running the application for Ollama, you'll need to install Ollama and the model to use.

+## Developer Setup

 You'll also need a document for it to load.
 Set the `app.resource` property in src/main/resources/application.properties to the resource URL of the